 Ah, those toddler years.
 Screams of joy one minute and terror and distress the next, with huge dollops of fierce independence, lightbulb moments of learning and cuteness thrown in!

-Activities like taking a family day out to the beach require a fair bit of planning and preparation.
-With the right gear packed and putting a bit of thought into your timing and activities, it will be one of the best experiences you’ll share with your toddler – even if it doens’t feel like it at the time!
+Activities like taking a family day out to the beach require some planning and preparation.
+With the right gear packed and putting a bit of thought into your timing and activities, it will be one of the best experiences you’ll share with your toddler – even if it doesn’t feel like it at the time!

-if you want.
-It takes just a little extra preparation whe taking a toddler to the ebach to prepare for all eventualities.
+It takes just a little extra preparation when taking a toddler on a beach trip for the first time to prepare for all eventualities.

 This post is part of our toddler travel advice series & family beach vacation series

 Younger tots in tow?
-See our complete guide to taking baby to the beach here
+See our complete guide to taking a baby to the beach here

 A whole day at the beach with a toddler?
-Maybe! you will need to be preapred though and base it on the weather and circumstances you face.
+A whole beach vacation?
+You will need to be prepared and base it on the weather and circumstances you face.

 If you have a choice, mornings and late afternoons certainly work best for younger children when the UV rays are less harmful.

-Even if they’re comfortable with a pool at home, the ocean can be far more unpredictable and many myseterious things can lurk beneath.
-Take your first approach to the water easy. if you think they’ll be cautious, try calmer lakes or inlets firt before hitting the big waves of a beach.
+Even if they’re comfortable with a pool at home, the ocean can be far more unpredictable, and many mysterious things can lurk beneath.
+Take your first approach to the water easy.
+If you think they’ll be cautious, try calmer lakes or inlets first before hitting the big waves of a beach.

-If you have the opportunity to use a pool at home too (or even just a deep bath tub) get your toddler used to submerging their head and holding their breath.
-It’s not wise to make theri first encounter with deep water at a beach.
+If you have the opportunity to use a pool at home too (or even just a deep bathtub) get your toddler used to submerging their head and holding their breath.
+It’s not wise to make their first encounter with deep water at a beach.

-If your toddler is still napping, consider how you can work this into your day, will a sunshelter and blankie in the shade be enought to get them asleep?
-Or will you need to plan your departure from the beach around lunch time before hangry pangs take control?
+If your toddler is still a day napper, consider how you can work this into your day; will a sun shelter and blankie in the shade be enough to get them asleep?
+Or will you need to plan your departure from the beach around lunchtime before hangry pangs take control?

 Like all travel with toddlers – you need to read the situation and be flexible with your plans.